lixinW/ship-hats-docs/web-app-tutorial.md

 7. Show the compliance framework and highlight that it cannot be overwritten.

-# Checkpoint 8 - Apply Compliance Framework to use different toolchain (FOD SAST, FOD DAST)
+# Checkpoint 8 - Apply compliance framework to use different toolchain (FOD SAST, FOD DAST)

 1. Add toolchain credentials variables by selecting "Settings" > "CI/CD" > "Variables" > "Add variable" for all 3 FOD variables in the navigation bar.
    |Variable|Value|Description|